2023 REU Research Projects

 - Professor Guosong Hong – A circulatory light source enabled by an endogenous optical flow battery

-- Professor Felipe Jornada – 2D materials with a twist: computing the tunability of many-body interactions from first principles
+- Professor Felipe Jornada – 2D materials with a twist: predicting novel electronic and optical properties of atomically thin materials

-- Professor Aaron Lindenberg – Atomic and nanoscale degradation processes in next generation solar cells
+- Professor Aaron Lindenberg – Atomic and nanoscale dynamics in next generation solar cells

 - Professor Andy Mannix – Development of electronic characterization protocols for high-throughput growth screening

-- Professor Evan Reed – Computer modeling and machine learning for energy materials
+- Professor Austin Sendek – Computer modeling and machine learning for energy materials

 - Professor Alberto Salleo – Multifunctional soft materials for sustainable IoT devices

 - Professor Shan Wang – Portable blood-based test for precision treatment of cancer